 The Penn Student Insurance Plan (PSIP) covers COVID-19 testing.
 If you are directed to testing by PennOpen Pass due to symptoms or exposure, other U.S. insurance plans should cover the cost of the testing under the Families First Coronavirus Response Act.
 The Act requires U.S. health plans to fully pay for COVID-19 testing deemed “medically necessary.”
 Contact your health insurance company with questions.
 If you do not have insurance coverage for COVID-19 testing and are required to be tested by PennOpen Pass, the University will cover the cost of testing.

 Campus Health (for students) or Occupational Medicine (for faculty/staff) will clear you for return by talking to you about your test results and symptoms.
 Do not return to work or class in-person until you are cleared.
 If you have a COVID-19 test done outside of Penn Medicine, please be ready to provide documentation of your test result to Campus Health or Occupational Medicine.
 You do not need to provide documentation of clearance to your manager, professor, or other supervisor.
-When you are cleared, restart PennOpen Pass daily screenings.
+When you are cleared, you may start your PennOpen Pass daily screenings again.
+Please complete them as you were doing before.

 If you have PennKey, UPHS credentials, or PennPath, you can complete your daily symptom check on a computer on the PennOpen Pass website and print your Green Pass.
 If you do not have access to a computer or printer, follow the check-in process at your building for people without PennOpen Pass.